Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/examples.md

 Deliberately leaving out F-11 and F-12 allows us to improve significantly on the in-depth analysis and preserve unused data to test assumptions and conclusions out of sample while maintaining a large enough dataset that includes mixed USD and ADA funding amounts.

+This section was collated by combining various team inputs.
+If you have feedback, suggestions or requests for data reports, please submit an [Issue](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/issues) (which we "abuse" like a simplified Slack Channel) or send us a [DM or Tweet](https://x.com/SapientSwarm).

 ## The Datasets